Start9Labs/documentation/site/source/support/faq/faq-services.rst

 Packing up a service for StartOS does not require extensive development skills.
 If you are interested in doing do, please see our :ref:`Developer Docs <developer-docs>`.

 We are aggressively moving away from service development in favor of a more community driven approach.
-Meaning you, an app development team, or anyone else on Earth, can bring the service they want to a Marketplace so anyone can run it on StartOS.
+Meaning you, an app development team, or anyone else on Earth, can bring the service they want to a Marketplace registry so anyone can run it on StartOS.
 You don't need our permission.

 Does StartOS operate as a Tor relay node?
 -----------------------------------------